g-paras/django-react-leadmanager/README.md

 ![Project Status](https://img.shields.io/badge/STATUS-Completed-green.svg)

-This project is one of my very first project with react and django integration, this is made following Brad Tutorial
+This project is one of my very first project with react and django integration, I made this by following Brad Tutorial

 ### Key Features